31 Best Colors For Websites (In 2024)

 Built with: Squarespace

-Not only does yellow attract interest and make a web design look more refreshing, but it also goes very well with the name of this website, Lemon Tree Editorial.
+Not only does yellow attract interest and make a web design look more refreshing, but it also goes very well with this website’s name, Lemon Tree Editorial.

 On the other hand, green is almost the complete opposite, calming the visitors (and also goes well with the name).
 Everything in balance, they say.